 Domestic violence in California is defined in Penal Code section 273.5 as follows:

-What does this mean for a person residing or have had a relationship in California or the Orange County area?
+What does this mean?
 If one person touches another person with whom he or she has the defined relationship, and leaves some kind of mark (bruising or even redness), he or she can be charged with domestic violence.
 If the police are called (and they frequently are out of anger) and a mark exists on one person, the other person almost surely will be arrested.
 Although this code section applies to spouses, former spouses, and persons with whom you have lived or with whom you have a child, you may also be charged with domestic violence if you have or had a dating relationship with the other involved person.

 A conviction in California for domestic violence requires, at a minimum, completion of a 52-week “batterers treatment” class, fines, fees, restraining orders, and loss of the right to carry a firearm for 10 years.
 Prosecutors almost always want jail time or community service as well.
 The sentence will depend on the facts of the criminal law case.

 Criminal law attorney Ed Flores has handled hundreds of domestic violence cases over the course of his career, securing not guilty verdicts and positive resolutions, including dismissal of charges.
-Call or contact our Orange County office today for a free consultation.
+Call or contact our Orange County office today.